Kingsport schools finish at maximum score for systemwide composite - NewsBreak

 Related

-Tennessee offering $10.2 million in 'resilient' grants for mental health in public schools
+NOT YET Tennessee offering $10.2 million in 'resilient' grants for public schools

 NASHVILLE — More mental health help soon could be coming to public school students in the Tri-Cities and across the Volunteer State.
-The Tennessee Department of Education has announced the Resilient School Communities Grant, an application opportunity across all 146 Tennessee public school districts.
+The funding pie for up to 146 public school systems to be split is more than $10 million, with a maximum award of $250,000 per school system and a minimum of $10,000.

+Kingsport City Schools bullying up slightly for 2021-22 school year from previous year

 KINGSPORT — An annual report on bullying in Kingsport City Schools shows bullying is up, although that is compared to two COVID-19 years.
-The report, submitted to the state this month and presented to the Board of Education at its Tuesday work session, covers the 2021-22 school year that ended for most students in May but technically with the fiscal year on June 30, 2022.
+The report, given to Tennessee this month and presented to the Board of Education at its Tuesday, Aug.
+23 work session covers the 2021-22 school year that ended for most students in May but technically with the fiscal year June 30, 2022.

-Settling scores: Wise County, Norton schools in top 10 statewide for Standards of Learning pass rate

-WISE — Wise County and Norton’s school divisions are among three far Southwest Virginia districts in the top ten statewide for Standards of Learning test pass rates in the previous year.
-Wise County Superintendent Mike Goforth and Norton Superintendent Gina Wohlford announced their respective divisions’ performance on Thursday...

 RELATED LOCAL CHANNELS